jsb19/Flask-App/README.md

 - scikit-learn/XGBClassifier (for ML)

 I downloaded data from Kaggle that included every shot that Kobe Bryant ook in his career.
-I then used Python libraries such as numpy and pandas to curate and clean the data.
+I used Python libraries such as numpy and pandas to curate and clean the data.
 Then I used the matplotlib library from Python to plot the data in a manner that would make it easy to visualize Kobe's shot selection.
 This Flask webapp also includes a JavaScript component since I wanted to add asynchronous loading of certain plots via AJAX calls.